 From time to time, we may also disclose interim data from our preclinical studies and clinical trials.
 Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available or as patients from our clinical trials continue other treatments for their disease.
 Adverse differences between preliminary or interim data and final data could significantly harm our business prospects.
+For example, in November 2022, we announced an interim analysis of non-invasive biomarker data from the first 52 patients enrolled in the FASCINATE-2 Phase 2b trial after 26 weeks of dosing.
+We cannot be certain that the liver biopsy results collected after 52 weeks of dosing in the full study population will align with these interim results.
 Further, disclosure of interim data by us or by our competitors could result in volatility in the price of our Series A common stock.